kingslou/NewBeyondViewPager/README.md

 ![demo](./art/clubs.gif)

-this picture is from https://dribbble.com/shots/1968535-Clubs our idea is based on that excellent design from Barthelemy Chalvet
+This picture is from https://dribbble.com/shots/1968535-Clubs Our idea is based on that excellent design from Barthelemy Chalvet

 ## LICENSE
 	Copyright 2011-2016 Werewolf NewBeyondViewPager